aws-samples/aws-cdk-cicd-boot-sample/README.md

 export RUN_PRE_COMMIT_HOOKS=true
 ```

-#### Details of Environment Variables configured by configure.sh
+#### Details of Environment Variables configured by configure.py

-The `scripts/configure.sh` script uses a series of prompts and user input to build a bash script that can be used to `source` your environment variables into your active shell/terminal.
+The `scripts/configure.py` script uses a series of prompts and user input to build a bash script that can be used to `source` your environment variables into your active shell/terminal.
 Additionally, the configure script sets values in the config section of the `package.json` file.
 The created `export_vars.sh` can be modified or duplicated to assist developers moving between potentially different test environments.
 For details of how Environment variables are used, see `AppConfig.ts`

 For more information, see [CONFIGVARS](CONFIGVARS.md)